algolia/brefsearch/README.md

 ### 6. Cleanup subtitles

-Here, we starting to get into script territory.
+Here, we are starting to get into script territory.
 If you run `yarn run update-episode-lines`, it will read all `.vtt` files and update the `.lines` array of the episode files we created earlier.

-Each element of the array will contain the `.content` (what is being said) and the `.start` (when is it being said).
+Each element of the array will contain the `.content` (what is being said) and the `.start` (when it is being said).

 > [!NOTE]
 > There is also some data sanitization in place in that step.
 Basically, you
 > don't want lines to be cut in the middle of a sentence, so the script merges
-> several subtitles together until the have complete sentence, while keeping an
+> several subtitles together until they form a complete sentence, while keeping an
-> optimum width.
+> optimal width.

 > [!NOTE]
 > I also saved the `.end` value in there, but I don't really use it anywhere.